NithishRaja/manga-downloader/README.md

 * Code runs five threads at once
 * Each chapter is downloaded as a PDF file
 * If a chapter already exists, it is not downloaded again
+* Progress bar displays the current status of download

 ## Updates